DvlpSpc/dvlpspc.github.io/contribute.md

 permalink: contribute/
 ---

-DevelopSpace welcomes contributors to help support open source space development.
+In addition to [financial support](/donate/), DevelopSpace welcomes contributors to help support open source space development.
 We are actively seeking volunteers and contributions to our online space reference library, including papers, reports, books, and software.
 Contributors can use the links at the bottom of the page to contact us or visit our GitHub page to help with projects listed there.

 # Volunteer